Building Knowledge, Skills, and Hands-on Experiences

 In the Master of Heatlh Informatics (MHI) core curriculum you will build knowledge of the healthcare system and master concepts in health policy, information science, behavioral, cognitive, and organizational science.
 You will develop methodological skills in high-powered analytics, systems analysis, planning, development, and implementation.

 Through MHI electives, you can explore a holistic approach to the field or focus on a primary area of interest:

-- Consumer-facing applications of technology that support personal health outside of clinical settings, such as wellness programs, personal health records, mobile health, and decision support tools
+- Consumer-facing applications of technology that support individual health, such as wellness programs, personal health records, mobile health, and decision support tools

 - Design and evaluation of information systems that support clinical work in formal health care settings, including hospitals, office practices, and long term care facilities

-A central feature of the program is the internship component:
+A central feature of the program is the internship experience through which students: